“North Korea - Pyongyang” by Roman Harak, CC BY-SA 2.0

 How are North Koreans surviving in this nightmare?

 The North Korean Government spies on all its citizens to make sure everyone is following the rules.
-Fortunately, North Koreans are survivors who know how to make the best of a bad situation.
-They carry movies and TV shows from across the borders of South Korea and China in tiny pen drives.
+Fortunately, North Koreans are [[survivors::A person who continues to live, despite facing many difficulties.]] who know how to make the best of a bad situation.

 Every year, thousands of North Koreans escape and come to China or South Korea.
 They tell us all about the harsh living conditions there.
 That’s how we know how bad life is in North Korea.